shilpa-acog/blog/IT-HOME/Github.md

 * Your SSH key is now successfully added to GitHub! 🔑

 # Best Practices 🌟
-to do the same git cloning on other servers as well you need to add/copy the key pair at the same path where you have generated the key pair in your local machine.
+To do the same git cloning on other servers as well you need to add/copy the key pair at the same path where you have generated the key pair in your local machine.
-**Note**: Remember, you can do this only when you get the login access to any server using rsync
+**Note**: Remember, you can do this only when you get the login access to any server using rsync.

 ## Git: basics you need to know: